Saadullahkhan3/Digital-ilm/README.md

 - **Methods:**
     - `answer_with_id()`: Returns the answer along with the question ID.
-    - `all()`: Returns a dictionary containing the question text, all option values, and the correct option.
+    - `all()`: Returns a dictionary containing the question id, question text, all available option values, and the correct option.

 ### Student
 Represents a student who attempts a question sheet.